By Sara B. Hansen

 Doug Hexter calls WoofTrax’s Walk for a Dog app a triple win.

 But the dog-walking app, which features advertising as well as sponsored content from dog-sitting service Rover.com, also lets the user select a shelter to support.
-More than 6,000 shelters have signed up with WoofTrax and the company donated $65,000 in 2014 to support them.
+More than 6,000 shelters have signed up with WoofTrax, and the company donated $65,000 in 2014 to help them.

-For its efforts, WoofTrax was named the 2015 The PeaceJam Foundation’s “One Billion Acts of Peace” Hero Award recipient for “Best Business Act.”
+For its efforts, WoofTrax was named The PeaceJam Foundation’s “One Billion Acts of Peace” Hero Award recipient for “Best Business Act” in 2015.

 “Our judges recognized WoofTrax as a true agent of change in helping to solve some of the biggest global issues around the world,” said Dawn Engle, executive director of the Hero Awards and co-founder of PeaceJam.

 Shelters need the help that WoofTrax can provide.
 The American Society for the Prevention of Cruelty to Animals estimates U.S. animal shelters take in 7.6 million animals each year.

 And continually raising money to help those animals can be tough.

 The Baltimore Animal Rescue and Care Shelter (BARCS) helped test the dog-walking app.
 The shelter, which takes in 12,000 animals annually, has raised several thousand dollars using it, said JoAnn Goldberger, shelter development director.

 “In a world where 10,000+ steps a day matters, our Walk for a Dog app users always tell us they are amazed at how far they walk with their dogs since the mileage accumulates so quickly (as does funding for BARCS).
 The app is a cinch for anyone who walks their dog to use, and we can’t praise them enough for helping shelter animals across the nation,” she said.